-A 2002 calendar year Form 1040 is generally due April 15, 2003.
+A 2003 calendar year Form 1040 is generally due April 15, 2004.

-However, you are automatically granted a 2-month extension of time to file (to June 16, 2003, for a 2002 calendar year return) if, on the due date of your return, you live outside the United States and Puerto Rico and your tax home (defined on page 1) is outside the United States and Puerto Rico.
+However, you are automatically granted a 2-month extension of time to file (to June 15, 2004, for a 2003 calendar year return) if, on the due date of your return, you live outside the United States and Puerto Rico and your tax home (defined on page 1) is outside the United States and Puerto Rico.
 If you take this extension, you must attach a statement to your return explaining that you meet these two conditions.

 The automatic 2-month extension also applies to paying the tax.
-However, interest is charged on the unpaid tax from the regular due date (April 15, 2003, for a 2002 calendar year return) until it is paid.
+However, interest is charged on the unpaid tax from the regular due date (April 15, 2004, for a 2003 calendar year return) until it is paid.
 Special extension of time.
-The first year you plan to take the foreign earned income exclusion and/or the housing exclusion or deduction, you may not expect to qualify until after the automatic 2-month extension period described earlier.
+The first year you plan to take the foreign earned you plan to take the foreign earned income exclusion and/or the housing exclusion or deduction, you may not expect to qualify until after the automatic 2-month extension period described earlier.
 If this occurs, you may apply for an extension to a date after you expect to qualify.